-There are multiple ways through which you can do the hiring for your restaurant, which we have listed below.
+There are multiple ways through which you can use for hiring for restaurants, which we have listed below.
 Try them out and see which works best for you.

 Referrals are the traditional way and are so far considered to be the best way of hiring staff for restaurants.
 Traditional hiring includes references from friends and family, where the recommendations come from word of mouth.
 It can be assumed that the recommendation would turn out to be a good fit in the restaurant, as the person referring a new hire is aware of both the restaurant’s culture and practices, and the person he is referring to as well.

 (ii) Agency Hiring

 Agency hiring is also a great way to source potential restaurant staff.
 Agencies are expected to churn out candidates who are professional, well trained, and possess the desired traits required for a particular position.
 However, hiring for restaurants through agencies is a little expensive as the agency charges a certain sum for each hiring.

 You can also use job portals such as naukri.com to help you connect with potential employees.

 Putting out classifieds in newspapers and an online ad is the tried and tested way of advertising that you are hiring for your restaurant business.
 Newspaper ads work very well to attract job applications, and now social media is turning out to be a handy medium for advertising.
 Posting job openings to your social media pages can turn your fans and followers into potential employees.
 Facebook also offers geographic targeting of paid ads, which reach the people close to the location of the restaurant.
 Running Google ad words with specific keywords is also a good idea.
 Here is how you can utilize social media as a potential hiring tool for your restaurant.